Sounds amazing, doesn’t it?

 If you’re just getting started, don’t try to plan a retreat on that Greek island you’ve always wanted to visit.
 Retreats are about learning and experience.
 Though adventure can be a component, many times retreat hosts make it harder on themselves by being too aggressive with their early retreat goals.

-(HINT: This is often because they fear that they themselves are not “enough” – so they try to superficially make the retreat seem more exciting.
-Don’t do this.)
+(HINT: This happens because they fear that they themselves are not “enough” – so they try to superficially make the retreat seem more exciting.
+Don’t get caught in this trap.)

 Bonus Tip #2: Allow space

 Many years ago, I went to a personal growth retreat that literally exhausted me.
 The hosts were obviously so frightened of not giving enough content that they dragged the participants around from one activity to the next.
 We were meditating.
 Then we were walking through a labyrinth.
 (But move fast, because our next agenda item is about to start!)
 Next we were writing down our dreams, partnering in a exercise and onto the next thing…

 The best thing about this retreat?
 It taught me what NOT to do when I was hosting my own retreats!

 My retreats had lots of space built into them.
 Yes, it can be scary to allow space because it feels like you’re not working!
 But the gift of holding space for your participants IS working.
 And it provides a great value.
 Be strong enough to allow for this.

 In the comments below, let me know: have you ever considered hosting or leading a retreat?
 What stops you?